 Initially the population of Saskatchewan began around the towns that had traditionally existed along the wagon tracks across the region.
 With the arrival of the railroad across the province towns sprang up at regular intervals to service the trains with fuel and water.
-The available land offered for homestead began to dwindle around these first centres and pushed settlers to claim their futures progressively farther to the north and south of the railroad.
 Slowly the rails pushed the development in those new regions too, just like the one that would become Kayville.

 Birds of a Feather

 A small population of Romanian immigrants were initially gathering in the region around Rouleau, Saskatchewan in the earliest of the 1900's.
 As the number of immigrants rose after 1905 the land around Rouleau was already claimed and new settlers began taking homesteads further south.
 Some sort of balance tipped, whether it was the large insurgence of Romanians to the south or the fact that a church was built but the Romanians around Rouleau quickly moved to the Kayville area.